Cohomology of semisimple local systems and the Decomposition theorem: Introduction

 \subsubsection{Structure of the paper}

 This paper consists of two parts.
-In the first part \S \ref{sec:cohomology of semisimple local systems} - \S \ref{sec: weight and perverse}, we study the cohomology of semisimple local systems from the perspective of polarizations and weights.
-In the second part \S \ref{sec: proof of main results}, as an application, we give a new proof of Sabbah's Decomposition Theorem for semisimple local systems.
+In the first part \S \ref{sec:cohomology of semisimple local systems}, we study the cohomology of semisimple local systems.
+In the second part \S \ref{sec: proof of main results}, we give a new proof of Sabbah's Decomposition Theorem.

-In \S \ref{sec:cohomology of semisimple local systems}, we discuss the mixed twistor structures on the cohomology of semisimple local systems on algebraic varieties.
-In \S \ref{sec:Cohomology of smooth projective varieties}, we first review pure twistor structures, introduce an equivalent definition of polarization and prove some of basic properties in parallel with Hodge theory.
-Then we review Simpson's construction of natural pure twistor structures on the cohomology of semisimple local systems on smooth projective varieties.
-A comparison with Sabbah's construction is also included.
-In \S \ref{sec:twisted Poincare pairing for single line bundle}, we construct the generalized Weil operator and relate twisted Poincar\'e pairings to polarizations.
-In \S \ref{sec: cohomology of arbitrary}, we give a detailed discussion of Simpson's theory of weights for semisimple local systems.
-As a complement to his theory, we prove a global invariant cycle theorem for semisimple local systems.